csalzano/heic-support/readme.txt

 Donate link: https://coreysalzano.com/donate/
 Tags: heic, webp, iphone
 Requires at least: 5.9
-Tested up to: 6.2.0
+Tested up to: 6.3.1
-Stable tag: 2.0.0
+Stable tag: 2.1.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Allows .heic uploads to the Media Library.
-Creates a .webp copy of .heic images when they are uploaded.
+Creates .webp or .jpg copies of .heic images when they are uploaded.

 Visit this plugin's home page at [https://breakfastco.xyz/heic-support/](https://breakfastco.xyz/heic-support/)

 == Description ==

 Allows .heic uploads to the Media Library.
-Creates a .webp copy of .heic images when they are uploaded.
+Creates .webp or .jpg copies of .heic images when they are uploaded.
 An optional feature replaces the original upload instead of creating a copy.

-Creation of .webp copies usually works on servers running ImageMagick 7 or above.
+Creation of .webp or .jpg copies usually works on servers running ImageMagick 7 or above.
 Check Settings → Media → HEIC Support after activating to see if your server provides ImageMagick.

 == Installation ==